scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Figure :ref:`productsF1` and Table 3 indicates that the values of :math:`F_1` metric to all products.
 Some products are easy to predict with the value of :math:`F_1` > 0 and some products are so hard to predict with the value of :math:`F_1` < 0.
-For the first group, they are products includes on restriction regime such as `diet cranberry fruit juice`, `purified water`, and `total 0% blueberry acai greek yogurt`.
+For the first group, they are products included on restriction regimes such as `diet cranberry fruit juice`, `purified water`, and `total 0% blueberry acai greek yogurt`.

 .. raw:: latex